celery/celery/docs/faq.rst

 --------------------------------------------------------------

-**Answer**: To receive broadcast remote control commands, every worker node uses its host name to create a unique queue name to listen to, so if you have more than one worker with the same host name, the control commands will be received in round-robin between them.
+**Answer**: To receive broadcast remote control commands, every worker node creates a unique queue name, based on the nodename of the worker.

+If you have more than one worker with the same host name, the control commands will be received in round-robin between them.

 To work around this you can explicitly set the nodename for every worker